Chart Color Schemes

 Health performance in Sippy Downs is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Sippy Downs faces significant health challenges with common health conditions prevalent across all age groups but to a higher degree among older cohorts.
+Sippy Downs faces significant health challenges with common health conditions prevalent across all age groups, but to a higher degree among older residents.

-Approximately 54% (~6842 people) have private health cover, which is high compared to other areas.
-Mental health issues and arthritis are the most common medical conditions in Sippy Downs, affecting 9.2% and 8.7% of residents respectively.
-A total of 68.2% of residents report no medical ailments, slightly lower than the Rest of Qld's 69%.
-The area has a higher proportion of younger residents; only 15.3% (1922 people) are aged 65 and over, compared to 20.2% in Rest of Qld.
-However, health outcomes among seniors require more attention than the broader population.
+Approximately 54% (~6,842 people) have private health cover, which is high compared to other areas.
+Mental health issues and arthritis are the most common medical conditions, affecting 9.2 and 8.7% of residents respectively.
+However, 68.2% of residents report having no medical ailments, slightly lower than the 69.0% reported across the rest of Queensland.
+The area has a higher proportion of seniors (15.3%, or 1,922 people) compared to other areas in Queensland (20.2%).
+Health outcomes among seniors require more attention due to specific challenges they face.

 Frequently Asked Questions - Health